ashishkrb7/chatgpt/docs/Guidelines.md

 openai.api_key = os.getenv("OPENAI_API_KEY")
 ```

-#### helper function
+## Helper function

-Throughout this course, we will use OpenAI's `gpt-3.5-turbo` model and the [chat completions endpoint](https://platform.openai.com/docs/guides/chat).
+Throughout the discussion, we will use OpenAI's `gpt-3.5-turbo` model and the [chat completions endpoint](https://platform.openai.com/docs/guides/chat).

 This helper function will make it easier to use prompts and look at the generated outputs: